 Members are entitled to attend general meetings either personally or (in the case of a member organisation) by an authorised representative.
 General meetings are called on at least 14 days’ written notice specifying the business to be discussed.

-There is a quorum at a general meeting if the number of members or authorised representatives personally present and entitled to vote is at least 10.
+There is a quorum at a general meeting if the number of members or authorised representatives present and entitled to vote is at least 10.

 The President or (if the President is unable or unwilling to do so) one of the Vice-Presidents or some other member elected by those present, presides at a general meeting.